 Note: some material may be restricted or offsite

 Container ListView All

 Selected items cataloged; much of the collection is classified by subject and arranged in numbered folders.
 The collection is divided into two series.

 Correspondence, manuscripts, typescripts, notes, photographs, and printed materials.
 Included are letters from the leaders and members of the Society for Ethical Culture which Adler founded in 1876; the ethical movement abroad; religious and political figures; and extensive correspondence with his family, particularly his wife, Helen Goldmark Adler, to whom Adler wrote long, detailed letters about his activities.
 The family letters date back to his parents' generation when they were still living in Germany and many are in German and Hebrew.
 Among the correspondents are Louis D. Brandeis, John Dewey, Abraham Geiger, Charles Evans Hughes, William James, Jacob Riis, and Lillian Wald.
 There is a series of typescript copies of letters to and from Adler which were probably prepared for Adler's wife and daughter Eleanor as working copies for a projected life and letters of Adler.
 Both have made annotations on the copies, The manuscripts and typescripts span Adler's life.
 Included are childhood and school days poems and essays, and later manuscripts for published and unpublished lectures, articles, essays, books, notes, diaries, and random jottings on a wide range of topics: ethics, morality, philosophy, theology, Bible, Judaism, politics, social reform, arts and letters.
 There is a full set of lecture notes for his courses at Columbia University.
 In addition to his voluminous diary entires, he also kept records of conversations with individuals he met over the years.

 Also included are records for the Society for Ethical Culture and its schools.

-There is an incomplete index of personal names for Classification 100 and 200 only.
+There is an incomplete index of personal names for Classification 200 only.